apache/trafficcontrol/docs/source/api/v4/deliveryservices.rst

 :lastUpdated:               The date and time at which this :term:`Delivery Service` was last updated, in :ref:`non-rfc-datetime`
 :logsEnabled:               A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:                  The :ref:`ds-longdesc` of this :term:`Delivery Service`
-:longDesc1:                 The :ref:`ds-longdesc2` of this :term:`Delivery Service`
-:longDesc2:                 The :ref:`ds-longdesc3` of this :term:`Delivery Service`
 :matchList:                 The :term:`Delivery Service`'s :ref:`ds-matchlist`

 	:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)